Mike9277/Virtual-mirror/README.md

 # Virtual Mirror Distributed Web Service
 This repository contains the source code and the docker images developed in the context of Use Case 4 of the CLEVER project.
 The application is a virtual mirror application, allowing the users to combine their own pictures, acquired through webcam, with selected garments, virtually trying them on.
 The application is developed as a distributed service, displaced between two edge nodes.
-The two nodes

 ## Node 1
 Is dedicated to interacting with the user, collecting images and pre-processing them before combining users’ pictures with garments.
+Node 1 is allowed to be a CPU-only device, leveraging either on CPU or virtual GPU to run the application.

 1. **Web application**

    enables the https web service that allows the users to upload their pictures, take snapshots with their own webcam and use the provided service.